Meyn1/DownloadLibrary/README.md

 - **RequestContainer** A container class to merge requests together and to start, pause and await them.
 - **Request:** Main abstract class that can be used to expand functionality on class-based level.
     - All subclasses have a retry function
-    - A compleated and failed event
+    - A completed and failed event
-    - A priority funtcion
+    - A priority function
-    - A second thread for bigger files to hold the app responsiv
+    - A second thread for bigger files to hold the app responsive
     - Implementation for custom `CancellationToken` and a main `CancellationTokenSource` on `Downloader` to cancel all downloads
 - **LoadRequest:** To download the response content into files.
-  - This is a Http file downloader with this functions:
+  - This is an HTTP file downloader with these functions:
   - *Pause* and *Start* a download
   - *Resume* a download
-  - Gets the *file name* and *extension* from the server
+  - Get the *file name* and *extension* from the server
   - Monitor the progress of the download with `IProgress<float>`
   - Can set path and filename
   - Download a specified range of a file
   - Download a file into chunks
-  - Exclude extensions for savety _(.exe; .bat.; etc...)_
+  - Exclude extensions for safety _(.exe; .bat.; etc...)_

 > Expand and use as you like!

 ## Tech
-Is available on GitHub:
+It is available on GitHub:
 Repository: https://github.com/Meyn1/DownloadLibrary

 ## Installation

-Installation over [NuGet](https://www.nuget.org/packages/Shard.DonwloadLibrary) Packagemanager in Visual Studio or online.
+Installation over [NuGet](https://www.nuget.org/packages/Shard.DonwloadLibrary) Package manager in Visual Studio or online.
 URL: https://www.nuget.org/packages/Shard.DonwloadLibrary.
 Package Manager Console: PM> NuGet\Install-Package Shard.DonwloadLibrary -Version 1.0.2.2

 ## How to use

-Import the Library
+Import the Library.
 ```cs
 using DownloaderLibrary.Requests;
 ```
-Then create a new `Request` object like this `LoadRequest` This `LoadRequest` downloads a file into the downloads folder of the PC with an ".part" file and uses the name that the server provides.
+Then create a new `Request` object like this `LoadRequest`.
+This `LoadRequest` downloads a file into the download's folder of the PC with a ".part" file and uses the name that the server provides.
 ```cs
 //To download a file and store it in "Downloads" folder
 new LoadRequest("[Your URL]"); // e.g. https://www.sample-videos.com/video123/mkv/240/big_buck_bunny_240p_30mb.mkv
 ```
-To set options on the `Request` create a `RequestOption` or for a `LoadRequest` a `LoadRequestOption`
+To set options on the `Request` create a `RequestOption` or for a `LoadRequest` a `LoadRequestOption`.
 ```cs
 // Create an option for a LoadRequest
   LoadRequestOptions requestOptions = new()